You will experience that

 Construction style and business

-The Emmerlev settlement is first mentioned in 1292.
-The houses are located on both sides along the roads.
-Emmerlev's houses form a road town (road whine town) with many scattered small houses and fewer large farms, which are built in
+The settlement of Emmerlev is first mentioned in 1292.
+Emmerlev's houses form a road town with many scattered small houses and fewer large farms, which are built in the region's typical construction style - elongated in an east/west direction.

-the area's typical building customs, elongated in an east / west direction.
-North of the road is the listed Emmerlev school from 1857, with the address Emmerlevvej 20, which today functions as a camp school.
-The fields have been very small, not even large enough for self-sufficiency.
-Therefore, people lived off fishing, women's wages as lace makers and shipping.
+North of the road is the listed Emmerlev school (Emmerlevvej 20) from 1857, the school functions today as a camp school.
+The fields have been very small, not even large enough for self-sufficiency, therefore people lived on fishing, seafaring and the women's wages as lacemakers.

 The fishing took place by riding a horse-drawn carriage out on the ford and setting nets at low tide.
 At the next ebb you could then pick up the catch in the same way.
 Emmerlev was also a shipping place for oxen in the 1600-1700s, when there was a large stud export from the area to Holland.